rocjs/roc/docs/FAQ.md

 Important to note is that does not make it less suited for smaller teams and projects, rather the opposite since almost everything benefits all projects independent on their size.
 Additionally their will always be focus on supported extensions that will cater for most projects and situations.

 ### What makes Roc different from other similar solutions like nwb and create-react-app?
-The biggest difference is most often two things, composability and unopinionated.
+The biggest difference is most often two things, composability and agnostic to technologies.
 This means that Roc allows for flexibility where needed, allowing users to override defaults and choose what they need.